 There is also evidence that RLS may be related to a disruption of the brain’s dopamine flow.
 Because of this disruption, a person may not be able to produce enough dopamine the have smooth muscle activity, resulting in a feeling of restlessness in their limbs.

 How is RLS Diagnosed and Treated?

 When diagnosing RLS, there is no specific test to rule out other factors.
 However, a doctor will use the patient’s descriptions of symptoms and how they found relief in order to determine if it is, indeed, RLS.
 In addition, there may be cause for a physical or neurological exam and lab testing in order to rule out other conditions.

 When treating RLS, the main course of action is finding consistent relief for any symptoms.
 Although the condition may be lifelong, there are possible treatment options such as:

 - Adjusting sleep patterns

 - Getting consistent massages on the affected area

 - Using a heating pad or ice pack

 - Taking certain medications associated with other conditions, although this is at the discretion of your doctor

-Although RLS does not clearly indicate a neurological disease, it’s important to discuss any and all symptoms with Annapolis Asthma, Pulmonary & Sleep Specialists to rule out any possibilities.
+Although RLS does not clearly indicate a neurological disease, it’s important to discuss any and all symptoms with the sleep specialists at Annapolis Asthma, Pulmonary & Sleep Specialists to rule out any possibilities.
 If you are experiencing symptoms of RLS and would like to discuss your diagnosis and treatment, contact our sleep center in Annapolis, MD, by calling (410) 266-1644 to determine the proper course of action for managing your symptoms!